 Zack Phillips is a writer and performer in New York.

-Other credits include: finalist for SeriesFest pilot script competition; staff writer for the Onion sports show GOOMF; co-writer, -performer, -creator in the UCB sketch show, "Fuck Nostalgia"; writer for TruTV’s Impractical Jokers; contributor to The Onion's clickbait parody Clickhole; staff writer for “Gary Saves the Graveyard” (award-winning pilot for the 2014 New York Television Festival); co-writer/co-star of “Good Dads” (2013 NYTVF sitcom pilot); head-writer for People.com web series “Waiting for Santa”; contributor, Onion's ONN videos; and author of 50-some other videos (here).
+Other credits include: staff writer for the Onion sports show GOOMF; co-writer, co-star of the UCB sketch show, "F*ck Nostalgia"; writer for TruTV’s Impractical Jokers; contributor to The Onion's ONN videos and Clickhole; co-writer of two New York Television Festival pilots, “Gary Saves the Graveyard” and “Good Dads”; and author of 50-some other videos (here).
 His work has been mentioned fleetingly on Tosh, ESPN, Nerdist, Splitsider and elsewhere.

-Previously, Zack did comedy at Haverford College and in Washington DC, where he worked for years as a print reporter.
+Previously, Zack did comedy at Haverford College and in Washington DC, where he worked for years as a political reporter.
 He and his wife have two daughters.